Hong Kong Institution of Engineers

 The Hong Kong Institution of Engineers (HKIE, 香港工程師學會) is a professional body of engineers in Hong Kong.
 It was founded in 1947 as the Engineering Society of Hong Kong and was incorporated by the Legislative Council of Hong Kong as The Hong Kong Institution of Engineers in 1975.
 The institution aims to facilitate the exchange of knowledge and ideas, train the members in new technology and practices, and to raise the standing and visibility of engineers.
-It has a membership of more than 24,000, as of February 2010, under 19 different engineering disciplines.
+It has a membership of more than 30,000 under 21 different engineering disciplines.

 History

 Before World War II

 On 3 June 1882, The Hong Kong Engineers' Institute was established at Hongkong Hotel, with John Inglis as the first president.
-On 8 January 1891, Institution of Engineers and Shipbuilders of Hong Kong was established at 16 Praya Central, Hong Kong, and it have replaced The Hong Kong Engineers' Institute's function.
+On 8 January 1891, Institution of Engineers and Shipbuilders of Hong Kong was established at 16 Praya Central, Hong Kong, and it has replaced The Hong Kong Engineers' Institute's function.

 Post-War Period

 John Finnie, president of Institution of Engineers and Shipbuilders of Hong Kong between 1939 and 1940 proposed to create a new engineering society focusing on training local engineers in Hong Kong.
 During the World War II, Finnie was imprisoned by the Japanese Army in the civilian internment camp at Stanley where he still organised talks on engineering.

 The Engineering Society of Hong Kong was set up in 1947, following the efforts of John Finnie.
 The society was established in the Lee Gardens Hotel.
 In 1972 the Society was amalgamated with the Hong Kong Joint Group of the Institutions of Civil, Mechanical and Electrical Engineers of London, and transformed into The Hong Kong Institution of Engineers with both learned society and qualifying functions three years later.